AI for Business

 The data problem nobody talks about

 The thing that separates the firms running production AI from the firms running pilots is unglamorous: clean block models, well-instrumented fleet telemetry, and unified data lakes that don't fragment by site.
-BCG's report is unusually direct on this point — without clean data foundations, GenAI simulations of bottlenecks across the exploration-to-production chain don't work, no matter how capable the model.
+BCG's research is unusually direct on this point — without clean data foundations, GenAI simulations of bottlenecks across the exploration-to-production chain don't work, no matter how capable the model.

 Talent is the second constraint.
 The cross-section of geologists, mining engineers, and ML practitioners is a small group, and most of them already work for the majors.
 For mid-tier operators, the realistic path is hybrid teams — internal domain experts paired with specialist external partners — rather than trying to hire a full ML capability from cold start.